4abishai/NotesObs/OS/Demand Paging.md

 Demand paging is a memory management technique commonly used in virtual memory systems where *pages are loaded into physical memory only when they are demanded during program execution*.
 This strategy contrasts with the traditional approach of preloading entire programs or processes into memory before execution begins.
 With demand paging, the operating system loads pages from secondary storage (such as a hard disk) into physical memory only when they are accessed by the executing program.
+A demand-paging system is similar to a paging system with swapping where processes reside in secondary memory (usually a disk).
+When we want to execute a process, we swap it into memory.
+Rather than swapping the entire process into memory, though, we use a lazy swapper.
+A **lazy swapper** never swaps a page into memory unless that page will be needed.

 ### Page level swapping